phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 pd.options.mode.string_storage = "pyarrow"
 ````

-and sepcifying ``string`` as the dtype.
+and specifying ``string`` as the dtype.
 Since Dask builds on top of pandas, this string dtype
 is available as well.
 On top of that, Dask offers a convenient option
 that automatically converts all string-data to ``string[pyarrow]``.